Understanding Taxation on Bonds: A Complete Guide for Investors

 54EC

-Investors can avoid capital gains taxes on long-term asset sales by buying 54 EC bonds and investing in them within six months of the sale.
-As a result, the investor can keep more of their hard-earned money while paying less in taxes.
+Investors can avoid capital gains on bond taxes on long-term asset sales by buying 54 EC bonds and investing in them within six months of the sale.
+This helps the investor by preserving their hard earned money as they would have to pay less bond taxes.

-The 54 EC bonds have a fixed interest rate of 5%p.a.
-The interest income received from them is taxable at the regular rates.
+The 54 EC bonds have a fixed interest rate of 5% p.a.
+The interest income is taxable at the normal rates.

 54 EC bonds have a 5-year lock-in term.
 They are exempt from capital gain tax if held till maturity.